johnlacomba/Game-SpaceTradingSim/AWS_INTEGRATION.md

 ---

-This completes the AWS Cognito integration for the Space Trading Simulation game.
+This completes the AWS Cognito integration for the Sphere of Influence game.
 The implementation provides enterprise-grade authentication while maintaining the real-time multiplayer gaming experience.